Christopher Augustus Cox VC (25 December 1889 – 28 April 1959) was an English recipient of the Victoria Cross.

 His family expanded to 8 children and 14 grandchildren.
 He died on 28 April 1959 at age 69.
 His Victoria Cross is currently on display at the Imperial War Museum, London, England.

 On 9 September 2007 Kings Langley village celebrated Christopher Augustus Cox’s life and brave deeds in a village ceremony.
-The Marie of Achiet le Grand, his deputy, their wives and other French dignitaries were welcomed to Kings Langley and The High Street was closed to traffic to allow a marching piping band, standard bearers, ex service men and women, local dignitaries and members of the Cox family to parade from the Kings Langley Methodist Church along the High Street to All Saints Parish Church for a memorial service.
+The Marie of Achiet le Grand, his deputy, their wives and other French dignitaries were welcomed to Kings Langley and the High Street was closed to traffic to allow a marching pipe band, standard bearers, ex service men and women, local dignitaries and members of the Cox family to parade from the Kings Langley Methodist Church along the High Street to All Saints Parish Church for a memorial service.
 The Last Post by bugle was played within the Church and by his grave.
-The congregation then moved to the community center, where artifacts relating to Christopher Cox’s Life were on display.
+The congregation then moved to the community centre, where artifacts relating to Christopher Cox’s life were on display.

 Christopher Cox, VC Address By Alex McGregor, September 2007.

 Centenary Commemoration and laying of memorial VC stone, April 2017

 The Centenary Commemoration – Christopher Cox, V.C, took place on the afternoon of Sunday April 30th, 2017.
 Organised by Kings Langley Parish Council, the residents of Kings Langley came together to honour their World War I hero, Christopher Cox, whose exploits during the war was recognised by the receiving of the Victoria Cross, the highest and most prestigious honour awarded for valour.